hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03c-Online.md

 + The `dropEffect` property
   + changing the cursor's shape during the drag process
   + turning cursor into a "copy", "move" or "link" icon, depending on the semantic of the drag and drop
-    + copy icon: copy an object into the drop zone
+    + copy icon: copying an object into the drop zone
     + moving icon: moving an object
     + link icon: making a link or shortcut
   + alternative: using any customized image/icon
   + visual feedback:
     + using the `effectAllowed` and `dropEffect` properties of the `dataTransfer` object
     + specifying an effect in the `dragStart` handler by setting one of the possible predefined cursors
-    + specifying the effect (to "copy", "move", etc.) in the dragEnter` and `dragOver` handler
+    + specifying the effect (to "copy", "move", etc.) in the `dragEnter` and `dragOver` handlers

 + Possible values for `dropEffect` and `effectAllowed` properties
   + `dataTransfer.effectAllowed`: `none`, `copy`, `copyLink`, `copyMove`, `link`, `linkMove`, `move`, `all`, `uninitialized`